Rallen13/travel-tracker/README.md

 Fetch APIs and POSTs A user is able to create `POST` requests, and post their own pending trip to the local API as well as the DOM.

 Accesibility & Error Handling was implemented within the application and form.
 The application scored a 100% accessibility rating in a _Lighthouse Accessibility Audit_.

+Login capability for a user with a username and password.

 ## Future Features